 OVERVIEW | A Heritage Himalayan Homestay

-The Mirage is a multi-function residency hosting travelers, yoga groups and artist/acting workshops.
+A New Zealander's vision, The Mirage is a multi-function residency hosting travelers, yoga groups and artist/acting workshops.
 It is situated in a cluster of traditional Himachali mud houses which have lovingly been restored to an inviting homestay with fully modern amenities.

 Set amongst dense foliage in the artist's colony of Andretta, against a backdrop of jungle & bamboo groves of the Shivalik Hills, The Mirage is a veritable museum of hand picked Indian furniture and artefacts with the mighty Dhauladhar range and its snow-capped peaks looming like a curtain across the Kangra Valley.